Loss can be bewildering. We’ve done our best to clarify the details and give you everything you need to get started.

 After asking a few introductory questions, the app will present you with a personalized experience that guides you through the processes and pitfalls of loss.
 The main Today screen gives you access to audio episodes, informative Guides, and other resources to help you through these challenging days, adapted to your situation and your needs.

-From there, you can access your Plan, a checklist of steps to follow, laid out as a single, unified timeline.
+From there, you can access your Checklist: each of the steps to follow, laid out on a single, unified timeline.
 Tap on each step to get all the information and guidance you need to complete it, and for links to tools within the app that can assist you with specific steps—or even do them for you in some cases.